 “So how is that Thelian History project going?”

-Rett turned to find Arete and Bet Solace had been waiting atop the wall for them the entire time.
+Rett turned to find Arete and Bet Solace seated in folding chairs, waiting for them.